-- MS Data Science and Engineering (MS DSE) with a Coursework-Only Option (30 credits of coursework requiring three of the credits to be a project or internship course)
+- MS Data Science and Engineering (MS DSE) with a Coursework-Only Option (30 credits of coursework with an option of three of the credits to be a project or internship course)

 - Graduate Certificate in Data Science and Engineering (15 credits of coursework)